White Gold, Silver or Platinum? The Metal Question Defining Modern Engagement Rings

 That does not make white gold less desirable.
 If anything, it has made it feel more intentional.

-Best for:
+White Gold is Best for:

 - Timeless engagement ring styles